-Students participating in Web-based courses and/or those using videoconferencing should have consistent access to computers with appropriately configured software and reliable Internet access at sufficient speeds (see https://kb.iu.edu/d/antk for specific information).
+Students participating in Web-based courses and/or those using videoconferencing should have consistent access to computers with appropriately configured software and reliable Internet access at sufficient speeds (see here for specific information).
 The University officially supports both Macintosh and Windows based computers, but some software is not available for Macintosh computers.
-Students can download applications by logging in with their IU Network ID and password to https://iuanyware.iu.edu/vpn/index.html.
+Students can download applications by logging in with their IU Network ID and password here.
 Students are expected to install and maintain up-to-date virus detection software to prevent spreading harmful viruses and malware to faculty and other students when sharing files.